pedro-arf/Fitting_Room_Manager/README.md

 # Fitting_Room_Manager
-Notifies if a piece of clothing enters and/or leaves the fitting room by reading the respective RFID tag
+Notifies if pieces of clothing enter or leave the fitting room by reading their respective RFID tag